St John’s Church History

 Revd Vickie Morgan was installed by the Bishop of Portsmouth as the Vicar of St John’s Church on 8th September 2019.
 Vickie is also licensed as the Vicar of the Benefice of Blendworth, Chalton and Idsworth.

 Vickie is supported at St John’s church by five lay readers, three of whom were able to attend Vickie’s installation, Mary Close, Bob Raley and Chris Hollis together with Bishop Christopher.

-Explore the Church Features, Church Timeline, the Church Graveyard with links to the Jane Austen family and the War Graves.
+Take a Virtual Tour inside the church or explore the Church Features, Church Timeline, the Church Graveyard with links to the Jane Austen family and the War Graves.
 There is a summary of the church’s history in this trifold leaflet.